Three Elements of Generating Restaurant Sales

 First is preparation.
 Make a daily commitment to restaurant sales training.
 Servers can’t sell what they don’t know, so use a part of every pre-shift team meeting to cover product knowledge.
 Servers should know the details of every item on the menu, as well as extras and add-ons that complement other selections.

 Next, is practice.
-In your training sessions, give servers opportunities to practice product knowledge and sales dialogue.
-Use role-playing and games to help servers hone their craft and learn from each other.
+In your training sessions, give servers opportunities to practice product knowledge and role-play sales dialogue.
+Use role-playing and games to help servers refine their craft and learn from each other.

 Restaurant Sales Training Puts You in the Spotlight

-With preparation, practice, and precision timing, servers can exceed guests’ expectations through the Generating Sales piece in the Cycle of Service.
+With preparation, practice, and precision timing, servers can exceed guests’ expectations during their part in the Cycle of Service.
 And similar to a show, reviews can make or break you.
-Guests evaluate your performance on every shift, and their reviews come in the form of what they tell others about you and whether or not they come back.
+Guests evaluate your performance on every visit, and their reviews come in the form of what they post online, tell others about you, and whether or not they come back.

 Never miss an article.
 Subscribe to RTO’s Blog